Manaslu Circuit Trekking

 Day 02: Preparation for the trek

 All Trekkers must spend at least one day in Kathmandu for the necessary government procedures.
 Trekkers' Original passports are required in the Immigration office at Kathmandu.
 Solo Trekker without a licensed guide is not allowed to trek in the restricted area of Nepal.
 You must be in a group of two or more people accompanied by Trekking Guide and Special Permit.
+Apart from the legal procedures you can buy the necessary gears for the trekking as well.
+We will also discuss further about the itinerary and the introduction of the guide will also be done on this day.

 Day 03: Drive to Soti-Khola 730m - 08 hrs journey.